 Investments are measured initially at cost, including transaction costs, less any provision for impairment.
+Where non-cash assets are contributed to an investment with no substantive change to the risk, timing or amount of cash flows

 At each balance sheet date, the Company reviews the carrying amounts of its investments to assess whether there is an indication that those assets may be impaired.
 If any such indication exists, the Company makes an estimate of the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's fair value less costs to sell and its value in use.
+An asset's recoverable amount is the higher of an asset's fair value less cost of disposal and its value in use.